NMR Spectroscopy Facility

 • Do not change the settings of the instrumentation unless you are authorized to do so.

-• In case the problem immediately contact the NMR manager describing the details of the problem.
+• In case of a problem, immediately contact the NMR manager and provide detailed information.

 • Report all violations to the NMR facility manager.